sts10/blog-hugo/content/post/building-keepassxc-on-osx.md

 make -j8 package
 ```

 The above step, if completed successfully, will create a fresh DMG file in the `build` directory you created.
-Double click it to install KeePassXC (by dragging it into your Applications folder).
+Double click it to install KeePassXC (then drag it into your Applications folder).

 My resulting debug info: